qwfy/dge/README.md

 ![](dge-example/src/generated/graph.svg)

-and can be generated with the `dge-example/src/main_generate_code.rs`, here is a snippet of it:
+and is generated with code in `dge-example/src/main_generate_code.rs`, here is a snippet of it:

 ```rust
 use dge_gen;